DaNgLiN/search_engine/README.md

 5.  `FLASK_DEBUG=1 FLASK_APP=web.py flask run`
     to start the web server!

-Then you can go to <http://localhost:5000/> to see the toy search engine.
+Then you can go to `<http://localhost:5000/>` to see the to search engine.

 ## How to switch to the large sample